-SISECAM'S FIRST-HALF NET SALES REACHED 86 BILLION TRY
+Sisecam's First-Half Net Sales Reached 86 Billion TRY

-02.09.2024 – Sisecam announced its financial results for the first half of 2024.
+ISTANBUL, Sept.
+03, 2024 (GLOBE NEWSWIRE) -- Sisecam announced its financial results for the first half of 2024.
 In this period, Sisecam’s consolidated net sales totaled TRY 86 billion.
-International sales -the sum of exports from Türkiye and sales from production outside Türkiye– accounted for 61% of consolidated sales.
+International sales – the sum of exports from Türkiye and sales from production outside Türkiye – accounted for 61% of consolidated sales.
 Sisecam’s total investments amounted to TRY 11 billion, while exports from Turkiye totaled USD 492 million.
 During this period, the company produced 2.7 million tons of glass, 2.3 million tons of soda ash, and 1.8 million tons of industrial raw materials.

 Sisecam’s CEO, Görkem Elverici, commented on the global economic and sectoral outlook in relation to the company's first-half 2024 results: “2024 began with significant global economic uncertainties and geopolitical tensions, which continued into the second quarter.
 The monetary policy measures implemented to control persistent high price levels globally had a considerable impact on the consumer appetite and economic growth.
 These measures, together with market imbalances, fluctuations in energy prices, and geopolitical tensions, impacted not only the broader business environment but also the sectors in which Sisecam operates.
 The continuing weak demand, along with a slowdown in some regions, further emphasized the need for cost-saving and operational efficiency measures.
 The ability to make agile decisions and act swiftly became increasingly critical.
 We believe that interest rate cuts and demand improvements in the second half of the year will partially support moderate developments in economies and a recovery in our sectors.”